Editorials: Declining tourism; and The politics of “removing undesirables”

 This past month of January, Panama had 14 percent fewer tourists, nearly 100,000 fewer, than the same month in 2019.
 Are they blaming a flu epidemic that broke out in China that was first mentioned in the international press during that month, and had not been detected outside of China until the last week of January?
 It’s a baby step from there to just blaming it on anyone of Chinese ancestry, an easy baby step given the history of anti-Chinese racism in this country.

-In the middle of December a ferocious falling out in Panama’s biggest criminal gang move from the streets to a massacre in La Joyita Penitentiary, then back out onto the streets.
+In the middle of December a ferocious falling out in Panama’s biggest criminal gang moved from the streets to a massacre in La Joyita Penitentiary, then back out onto the streets.
 The net result of all of this was a more than doubling of the homicide count for December and January as compared to those months a year earlier.
 For those thinking about drug tourism to Panama, gangsters killing one another might pose a mortal risk.
 For those who take gun sellers’ propaganda seriously then the ordinary person going about his or her business MUST acquire a gun because a criminal with murderous intentions is SURELY laying in wait in the shrubbery.
+Ever thought of the carnage that results from the latter way of thinking?
+Take a hint — few criminal attackers get shot, but a lot of household members do.

 But your editor?
 He was waiting at a bus stop in Anton to ride into Coronado, asked the pavo if the mostly empty Penonome bus would take a passenger that far, and was quoted a fare greater than the legal one prescribed by the transit authority.
 The guy took it as an insult to Panama when that gringo surcharge to a Colon-born Panamanian citizen was rejected.